sethbern/CSJava/published/csjava/_sources/Unit5-Writing-Methods/topic-5-3-method-return.rst.txt

   :practice: T

   The code below contains a method ``inchesToCentimeters`` that computes and prints the centimeter equivalent of the value passed into the inches parameter.
-  Instead of printing the centimeter value inside the method, you should update the ``inchesToCentimeters`` method to return the value.
-You will have to change the return type of the method.
+  Instead of printing the centimeter value inside the inchesToCentimeters method, you should update the
+  method to return the value and then move the printing to the main method.
+You will have to change the return type of the inchesToCentimeters method to match the type of the value being returned.
   Update the ``main`` method to print the value returned by the ``inchesToCentiments`` method.

   ~~~~
   public class InchesToCentimeters